HomeDev GuideRecipesAPI Reference

 XFormControl class

-XFormControl is a web control displays an XForms form and makes sure that the input is validated.
+XFormControl is a web control that displays an XForms form and verifies the input.
 The class exposes a public method, SubmitForm, to be able to submit form data.
-The form itself does not trigger the actual posting.
-This is handled by any existing submit web controls in the form, which is also why it is possible to have several buttons on the same form that may trigger different actions.
-Of course, it is also possible to call this method from the code.
+The form itself does not trigger the actual posting; it is handled by any existing submit web controls in the form, which is also why you can have several buttons on the same form that may trigger different actions.
+Of course, you can also call this method from the code.

 What happens when the form is loaded?

 1. The BeforeLoadingForm event is triggered.
-It is possible to alter the XForm definition here by changing the FormDefinition property of the LoadFormEventArgs that are sent to the event handler.
+You can alter the XForm definition here by changing the FormDefinition property of the LoadFormEventArgs that is sent to the event handler.
 (For instance, you could replace the table structure with a div structure by applying regular expressions to the form content).

-2. The XML from the FormDefinition.Document property is parsed by Page.ParseControl.
-The parsed controls are added as child controls.
-Basically these would be Literal controls for the HTML and form web controls derived from XFormControlBase.
+2. The XML from the FormDefinition.Document property is parsed by Page.ParseControl, which adds the parsed controls as child controls.
+These would be Literal controls for the HTML and form web controls derived from XFormControlBase.

 3. For fields that have validation, validation control(s) are added and connected to the corresponding web control.

 4. ControlsCreated is a triggered public event.
-You can alter the appearance and function of the form at this time.
+At this time, you can alter the form's appearance and function.

-5. Rendering of the form takes place.
-Xform controls are rendered as XHTML.
+5. The rendering of the form takes place as XHTML.

 What happens when data is submitted?

 1. A submit control triggers the SubmitForm event.
-If defined on the submit control, the submit sets values for email and/or custom URL to the forms data property for the XFormControl that it is contained in.
+If defined on the submit control, the submit sets values for email and custom URL to the XFormControl containing the forms data property.
 The SubmitForm method is called with the channel options set on the submit control.
 See Sending Form Data for information about available channels.

-2. Validation takes place to ensure that rules about anonymous users and multiple postings from the same user are followed.
-If there are validation errors against these rules, StaticValidators are added to the Page.Validators collection to ensure that validation errors are thrown.
-A StaticValidator is a validator that always gives a validation error.
+1. Validation ensures you follow the rules about anonymous users and multiple postings from the same user.
+If there are validation errors against these rules, StaticValidators are added to the Page.Validators collection to ensure that validation errors occur.
+A StaticValidator is a validator that gives a validation error.

-3. BeforeReadingPostedData is a triggered public event and Page.Validate() is called for the current validation group.
-If the CancelSubmit property is set to true, a StaticValidator is added for all strings in the ErrorMessages array.
-Any validation errors to the XForm controls also results in validation errors and cancels the form posting with a list of validation errors.
+2. BeforeReadingPostedData is a triggered public event and Page.Validate() is called for the current validation group.
+If the CancelSubmit property is set to true, it add a StaticValidator for strings in the ErrorMessages array.
+Any validation errors to the XForm controls also result in validation errors and cancel the form posting with a list of validation errors.

-4. BeforeSubmitPostedData is a triggered public event and any event handlers that sets CancelSubmit to true cancel the form posting.
+3. BeforeSubmitPostedData is a triggered public event, and any event handlers that sets CancelSubmit to true cancel the form posting.

-5. The form data is sent to the specified channel.
-If the user is anonymous, a cookie is set to indicate that the form is posted.
+4. Xforms sends the form data to the specified channel.
+If the user is anonymous, it sets a cookie to indicate that it posted the form.

 XForms web controls